cmkobel/CompareM2/README.md

 # assemblycomparator2

 Assemblycomparator is a genomes-to-report pipeline.
 It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.
+Assemblies can come from isolates or metagenomes - as long as they're all prokaryotic.

 It works by calling an alias that invokes the activation of a conda environment and subsequently calls a snakemake pipeline on the fasta-files in the current working directory of your terminal.